Ssenseii/spotify-yt-dlp-downloader/readme.md

 ## ⚙️ Upgrade guide

-If the system fails to donwload your music too frequently, make sure to run this command
+If the system fails to download your music too frequently, make sure to run this command

   ```bash
   pip install --upgrade yt-dlp